Sanergy Business Model

 Customers + Value for customers

 Encrypting Sanergy business model wasn’t an easy task.
-Yet, we dag into it for a while and came to a conclusion.
-We believe the firm has (at least) 2 customer segments.
+Yet, we dag into it for a while and came to a conclusion: the firm has (at least) 2 customer segments.

 On one side you have franchisees, usually micro-entrepreneurs or business partners installing FLTs in public spaces/areas, schools or residential compounds.
 What’s in it for them is a better alternative to existing sanitation solutions, as well as a potential additional source of income (when FLTs are turned into pay-per-use toilets).